Zahrun/HttpTimeSyncService/README.md

 # HttpTimeSyncService
-Time sync service when NTP is not possible
+Service to synchronise time via http when NTP is not possible